Thomas J. Hayes III: Later life

 Hayes retired from the Army in August 1969.

 In October 1981, Hayes and Jan Howard, who had also lost a son in Vietnam, publicly unveiled the model of the winning design for the Vietnam Veterans Memorial.

 Personal life

-He married Jean Pedley in 1942 in Nassau.
+Hayes married Jean Pedley in 1942 in Nassau.
 They had two daughters and a son.
 His son, Thomas J. Hayes IV, was killed in action in South Vietnam on 17 April 1968 while serving with the 1st Squadron, 4th Cavalry Regiment.